-A few manually selected points over areas the elevations of which are known to have been hardly affected over time are used as reference in a preliminary dataset quality assessment of the historical datasets, as shown in Table 1.
-This processing uses 100 points regularly distributed on a 90 m $\times$ 90 m grid located in a rocky region assumed not to evolve over the timescale of this analysis.
-The typical standard deviation between multiple datasets is in the 1 m to 4 m range, depending on the region under consideration.
+A few manually selected points over areas whose elevations are known to be hardly affected over time are used as reference in a preliminary dataset quality assessment of the historical datasets, as shown in Tab.
+1. This processing uses 100 points regularly distributed on a 90 m×90 m grid located in a rocky region assumed not to evolve over the timescale of this analysis.
+The typical standard deviation between multiple datasets is in the 1 to 4 m range, depending on the region under consideration.
 Such results are consistent with similar analysis performed on the rocky slopes and passes surrounding the glacier basin, even though slopes exhibit the worst results.
-On the other hand, assessment of the 2010 GPS dataset in the moraine is performed by analysing the tracks followed when driving to the glacier:
+On the other hand, assessment of the 2010 GPS dataset in the moraine is performed by analyzing the tracks followed when driving to the glacier: 40 points along the track, where little snow accumulates, exhibit a standard deviation of 0.6 m when subtracted with all other DEMs, and an average bias of -3.3 m with respect to the 1995 NPI DEM, -1.2 m with respect to the 2005 LiDAR and 0.8 m with respect to the 2007 SPIRIT DEM.